WINNER OF THE 2017 BEVERLY SILLS ARTIST AWARD

 Jamie was the January 2017 Opera News cover story!

 "Jamie Barton's voice is a vast, enveloping sound, the sort of thing soprano Carol Vaness calls 'a voice that blankets.'
 This is true whether she is offering a Dvorak song in recital or holding the stage as Waltraute..."

-The 2017/18 season is coming into focus!
+The 2017/18 season is right around the corner!
 Following her debut at Teatro Real Madrid as La favorite, Jamie will return to some of America's most beloved opera houses, including Washington National Opera as Eboli in a new production of Don Carlo, San Francisco Opera as Fricka and 2nd Norn/Waltraute in Wagner's Ring Cycle, and Houston Grand Opera as Adalgisa in Norma.
-Following her London Symphony Orchestra debut in Bernstein's Jeremiah Symphony, she will also perform Adalgisa in a new Metropolitan Opera production of Norma by Sir David McVicar, and she will return to Carnegie Hall with pianist Kathleen Kelly, for the world premiere Of You, commissioned for Jamie by Carnegie Hall.
+In addition to her London Symphony debut in Bernstein's Jeremiah Symphony, she will debut with Oulu Symphony in Finland in Mahler's Rückert-Lieder, and return to Atlanta Symphony for Verdi's Requiem.
+She will also perform Adalgisa in a new Metropolitan Opera production of Norma by Sir David McVicar, and she will return to Carnegie Hall with pianist Kathleen Kelly, for the world premiere Of You, commissioned for Jamie by Carnegie Hall.

 The Richard Tucker Music Foundation named Jamie the 2015 winner of the Richard Tucker Award, often called the “Heisman Trophy of Opera."
 Described as a “once-in-a-generation voice” by Foundation President Barry Tucker, Jamie has joined an incredible legacy of Richard Tucker Award Winners, including such luminaries as Renée Fleming, Stephanie Blythe, and Joyce DiDonato.